mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap8/Column_layout_block/README.txt

 Because when we float an element, we take it out of normal flow of our image.

 2 ways to clearfix:
-1st way: sloppy <- add a clear-me div.
+1st way: sloppy <- add a <div class="clear-me"></div>.
 But it's an empty element only for styling purpose.
 We should avoid it.
+style: .clear-me{clear:both;}
 2nd way: see _row.css
 -----------------------------------------------------------------